4ever2/vscoq/CoqProtocol.md

   * InProgress:
   * Incomplete: the validity of the sentence cannot be checked due to a prior error
   * Complete:
-  * Error: the sentence has an error error
+  * Error: the sentence has an error

 State ID 0 is reserved as 'null' or 'default' state.
 (The 'query' command suggests that it might also refer to the currently-focused state, but I have not tested this yet).
 The first command should be added to state ID 0.
 Queries are typically performed w.r.t. state ID 0.